Facebook pixel From One Lemon to a Career in Horticulture

 Lindsey Nissenbaum is a non-traditional student who takes horticulture classes when she can.

-A few years ago, she and her husband started a business, Gnomes for Natives, LLC.
+A few years ago, she and her husband started Gnomes for Natives, LLC.
 They design and install native gardens, primarily in residential areas.

-She anticipates pursuing a certificate as their business grows into a full-time occupation, eventually adding a native plant nursery and offering workshops on gardening and sustainability.
+She expects to pursue a certificate as their business grows into a full-time occupation.
+Eventually, she hopes to add a native plant nursery and offer workshops on gardening and sustainability.

 “Being a non-traditional student comes with an incredible amount of flexibility and autonomy,” she said.
 “You can choose the classes that interest and benefit you and build your schedule around your other obligations.
 The horticulture program has many classes designed for non-traditional students, with evening or once-weekly class sessions.”

-Whether you’re a life-long just interested in a specific topic, looking to gain knowledge and connections for a second (or third) career path, or a student who knows what direction they want to take, the STLCC horticulture program offers a broad set of options.
+Whether you are interested in one topic, looking for a second or third career path or already know the direction you want to take, STLCC’s horticulture program offers a wide range of options.

 “It’s fun to be in horticulture,” Pence said.
 “We work hard, but we have fun doing it.
 If you don’t want to sit behind a desk in your future employment, horticulture offers you the opportunity to explore different avenues to be outside.”